paolodenti/springcloud-sample/README.md

 * eureka server on port 9000
 * dashboard on port 8080
 * products on port 8081
-* zipkin on port 9411 (in not in docker start manually with `docker run -p 9411:9411 openzipkin/zipkin`)
+* zipkin on port 9411 (if not in docker start manually with `docker run --rm --name zipkin -p 9411:9411 openzipkin/zipkin`)
+* sleuth logs to rabbitmq (if not in docker start manually with `docker run --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3-management`)
+* rabbitmq management on port 15672

 ## Entrypoints